• Skip to primary navigation

 Jump to Recipe

-And if you want to be really quick, then grab a jar of previously made tomato or marinara sauce as well.
-Or a bought tomato sauce jar, of course, you could use that too, although I always say that homemade tastes better.
-But exceptions can be made.
+If you want to be really quick, then grab a jar of previously made tomato or marinara sauceย as well.
+Or a bought tomato sauce jar, of course.
+Check out these Spanish Meatballs, too; they are amazing.

 Jump to recipe